 Fantastic team.
 They took ownership of the project.
 As a result, they gave very good creative inputs to improve the ad.
 They also tried hard to reduce the project cost...
 Read Ehtesham Ahmed's Full ReviewRead More

 The Sundarbans is the world's largest mangrove forest and a UNESCO World Heritage Site.
-It is home to the Royal Bengal Tiger, diverse wildlife, tidal rivers, forest communities, and fragile ecosystems—making it one of the most critical locations in the world for environmental and wildlife storytelling.
+Home to the Royal Bengal Tiger, saltwater crocodiles, Irrawaddy dolphins, spotted deer and rare bird species, it is one of the most critical locations in the world for wildlife, conservation and climate documentary production.
+Filming here is highly regulated and logistically complex — Forest Department permits, armed guards, boat-only access, tidal navigation, weather dependency and wildlife safety protocols make a professional local film fixer essential for every foreign crew.

 Why the Sundarbans Is Critical for International Wildlife Filming